Story Time With Bomb Volume 4th Chamber...Bomb Knows Bo

 He tagged up from third base to score on a pop fly ball out to the second baseman.

 Wouldn’t have believed it if Louise, Richard, my little sister and I hadn’t been sitting in the stands, field level seats, just past the first base line, when it happened.

 Meanwhile, even with Bo Jackson track speed, I still don’t think it would have worked if the second baseman fielding the fly hadn’t seemed so frozen with shock at Bo’s brazenness, that it took him a fraction of time longer to get the ball out of his glove, before throwing home to the catcher in just enough time for Bo to slide under the tag.

 My own fascination with the man/myth that was Bo had some early precursors in 1986 with his Heisman Trophy win, then a few months later the Sports Illustrated cover in a Memphis Chicks uniform, following the Tampa Bay Buccaneers failed attempt at signing him in the first round of the ’86 NFL Draft that following spring of 1987.

-But it began in earnest on a Monday night in Fall of 1987 in Seattle, in Bo's 4th career NFL game, the Raiders’ 11th of an ’87 season marred by the owner’s lockout of its players.
+But it began in earnest on a Monday night in Fall of 1987 in Seattle, Bo's 4th career NFL game, the Raiders’ 11th of an ’87 season marred by the owner’s lockout of its players.

-His performance that night was an instant-classic before the term was invented.
-He busted out a 91-yard TD run, that was then the longest run from scrimmage, in the history of what was at that time television’s highest-rated program.
+His performance that night was an instant-classic .
+He busted out a 91-yard TD run, the longest run from scrimmage in the history of television’s then-highest-rated program.

-And then he kept going……..past the end zone, through the cameras and cheerleaders, into the Seattle Kingdome tunnel behind the field, where he had to be retrieved by teammates.
+Then he kept going…past the end zone, through the cameras and cheerleaders, into the Seattle Kingdome tunnel behind the field, where he was later retrieved by teammates.

 It was almost as if once he deployed the afterburners over the course of that run, like a race car traveling at absurd levels of speed, or a 747 jet coming in for a landing on a long runway, they needed a longer stretch of land to speed down to a pace suitably slow enough to begin the process of actually stopping.